Great privacy hedge with beautiful colors I couldn’t ask for anything more beautiful thank you so much I will be ordering again

 Pink Spirea Shrubs

 Forsythia shrubs are another great plant to take into consideration if you are just starting out and don't want to commit to a high level of care.
 They are a flowering plant that is mostly native to Asia, but one species hails from Europe.
 They are also in the olive family.
-They are very hardy and just require enough sunlight and well draining soil in order to thrive.
+They are very hardy and just require enough sunlight and well-draining soil in order to thrive.
 They typically do not need to be pruned, but you may do so if you prefer a more neat and uniform look.

 Privet shrubs are another popular plant among first-time gardeners.
-These are an oriental hedge that can be trained to grow into a living fence or a topiary.
+These are oriental hedges that can be trained to grow into a living fence or a topiary.
 You can also leave them to their own devices to grow freely.
 They require minimal upkeep.
 You simply need to provide it with plant food every few weeks and to do some occasional pruning.

 Lastly, hydrangea shrubs are another excellent option to take into consideration.
-Some species, such as the oakleaf variety, can tolerate cold weather, lots of sun, and they are able to thrive even in droughts.
+Some species, such as the oakleaf variety, can tolerate cold weather, lots of suns, and they are able to thrive even in droughts.
 This makes them a very versatile and hardy plant.
 Overall, their beautiful flowers and resilience make them a good choice for anyone who is a novice gardener.